TianYueh/NYCU-Visual-Recognition-2025-HW3/README.md

 ```
 python training.py
 ```
-Fifth, run the inference code, you can also modify the threshold.
+Fifth, run the inference code, you can also modify the threshold or some other parameters.
 ```
 python inference.py
 ```